GradleUp/gradleup.github.io/docs/community/governance.md

-* **Contributor** - any individual who participates in the community and adds value to in one form or another, including but not limited to code, documentation ,automation, advocacy or community support.
+* **Contributor** - any individual who participates in the community and adds value to in one form or another, including but not limited to code, documentation, automation, advocacy or community support.
 * **Team Member** -
   A GradleUp contributor listed on the [GradleUp Team page](./team.md).